samjcheng/samjcheng.github.io/rebuttal.md

 ACVNet  | 1.85| 2.44| 2.15
 ACVNet+SPR | 1.64 | 2.22| 1.78

-#### L1: I don't think the canny edge information is a physical information.
+### L1: I don't think the canny edge information is a physical information.
 It would be better to use low-level information instead of physical information.
 Reply: We thank the reviewer for the suggestion and we would modify and highlight it as low-level information regularization.

-#### L2: The motivation of this paper is somewhat the same as EdgeStereo.
+### L2: The motivation of this paper is somewhat the same as EdgeStereo.
 It reduces the impact of this work.
-Reply: Although both approaches use edge, there is a major difference.
-EdgeStereo cooperates edge cues into disparity estimation pipeline and use edge to guide  guides disparity learning with edge-aware smoothness loss.
-However, our method use disparity map to guide edge detection.
-The advantage of our method is two-fold: 1) our method can be easily applied to almost any existing methods without more computation in inference while EdgeStereo requires.
+Reply: Although both approaches use edge, there is a major difference in the motivation.
+First, we argue that the previous purely-data driven models can be biased while the proposed regularization can alleviate this issue.
+This is not discussed in EdgeStereo.
+Second, the use of correlation between edge and disparity is different.
+EdgeStereo cooperates edge cues into disparity estimation pipeline and use edge to guide disparity learning with edge-aware smoothness loss.
+However, our method (the disparity aggregation) use disparity map to guide edge detection.
+The advantage of our method is two-fold: 1) it can be easily applied to almost any existing methods without more computation in inference while EdgeStereo requires.
 2) When edge detection is used to guide stereo matching, it might lead to artefacts in disparity estimation.
-Moreover, we find that key-points work as good as edges in our framework, which was not discussed in EdgeStereo.
+Moreover, we find that keypoint work as good as edges in our framework, which was not discussed in EdgeStereo.

 # Reviewer EgaM
 We thank the reviewer for the effort to review our work.
 However, we do not agree with the comments that “proposing a regularization is not that good an advancement” and that stereo matching is “an already solved problem”.
 In fact, our results show that imposing a regularization in the training stage can improve the results by as large as 41.3% in some situation such as PSMNet.